31 Unique Things to Do in Seattle, Washington

 Operating in Seattle since 1899, Ye Olde Curiosity Shop is probably the most unique store in the city.
 Situated on Pier 54, the shop sells weird and wonderful items, from skull decor items and bigfoot figurines to jewelry and vintage posters.
 They also sell some Native American-inspired art and jewelry.

-🏨 Places to stay near Ye Olde Curiosity Shop
+🏨 Stay in close proximity to Ye Olde Curiosity Shop

 Get coffee at Starbucks Reserve Roastery